Board of Directors and Board Members

 Dan and his fiancé, Kori Ow, will be married in 2020.
 He is an avid golfer and soccer player.

 Senior Vice President of Revenue Optimization, The Cosmopolitan of Las Vegas

 Christopher Bond joined Epicurean Charitable Foundation in August 2016 to support local students to achieve their education and career goals.

-Mr. Bond is currently the Vice President of Sales & Catering at The Mirage where he is responsible for the strategic development and administration of Convention Sales, Convention Services and Catering teams.
-His previous experience includes Vice President of Sales and Executive Director of Sales at New York-New York Hotel & Casino.
+Mr. Bond is currently the Vice President of Sales at SAHARA Las Vegas where he is responsible for the strategic development and administration of Convention Sales, Convention Services and Catering teams.
+His previous experience includes Vice President of Sales and Catering for Mirage, Vice President of Sales and Executive Director of Sales at New York-New York Hotel & Casino.

-Married for nearly 20 years to his wife Serena, they have two great little boys, Braydon and Denton.
-Mr. Bond loves spending time watching their baseball and soccer games, along with assisting them in Boys Scouts and Cub Scouts.
+Married for nearly 20 years to his wife Serena, they have two great boys, Braydon and Denton.
+Mr. Bond loves spending time watching their baseball and soccer games.
 Mr. Bond is a proud Texan, UNLV hotel college graduate and has lived in Las Vegas for 27 years.

 Executive Chef of The Juice Standard

 David Suppe joined Epicurean Charitable Foundation to fulfill his passion of teaching others through the hands-on support of mentorship.
 Mr. Suppe sees his involvement in ECF as a way he can personally give back to the community use his talents to educate the city’s future industry leaders.